-Students will write a short analysis (three page, typed, doubled spaced) on a children's film selected from a list provided by the instructor.
+Students will write a short analysis (3-page, typed, doubled spaced) on a children's film selected from a list provided by the instructor.
 Students will locate and read the entry for the film on Wikipedia and at least one film review of the film from either The New York Times, Los Angeles Times online, or Roger Ebert's website (rogerebert.com).
 The analysis should cite at least two of those secondary sources and the film itself.
-The film analysis paper need to conform to the format found in the MLA Handbook for Writers of Research Papers.
+The film analysis paper should conform to the format found in The MLA Handbook.

 Picture Book Paper:

-Each student will write a short (eight-ten page, typed, doubled spaced) scholarly analysis of a children's picture book selected from a list of titles provided by the professor.
-Students will submit a proposal for their research paper, which will include a minimum of four secondary sources in their Works Cited section.
+Each student will write a short (7-10 page, typed, doubled spaced) scholarly analysis of a children's picture book selected from a list of titles provided by the professor.
+Students will submit a proposal for their research paper, which will include a minimum of 4 secondary sources in their Works Cited section.
+The sources need be scholarly, academic, peer-reviewed sources.
+Those sources need to be annotated.
 Only half of the secondary sources can be electronic sources.
-Critical papers need to conform to the format that is outlined in the MLA Handbook for Writers of Research Papers.
-The MLA Handbook shows the appropriate method for citing material and manner to create a Works Cited page.
+Students Critical papers need to conform to the format that is outlined in The MLA Handbook.
+The MLA Handbook shows the appropriate method for citing material within papers and manner to create a Works Cited page.
 Students are strongly encouraged to purchase a copy of The MLA Handbook, if they do not already own a copy.
-The handbook will be of use in this course and any other English course you plan to take.
+The handbook will be of use in this course and most other English courses you plan to take at ISU.
 The Work Cited section of the picture book paper must have a minimum of six secondary sources.
-Once again, only half of those secondary sources can be electronic.
-Please keep an extra copy of all your submitted papers for your records.
+These sources do not need to be annotated.
+Only half of those secondary sources can be electronic.
+These need to be scholarly, academic, peer-reviewed sources.
+Keep an extra copy of all your submitted papers for your records.

 Proposal for Picture Book Paper:

-In preparation for writing your critical paper, students will write a proposal for their longer research project.
-The proposal should be at least 2 pages in length and should include a Works Cited section of of least 4 possible secondary sources.
-The proposal needs to conform to the format provide in the MLA Handbook.
-The MLA Handbook shows how to cited material and how to create a Works Cited section.
-The proposal should have a working title for the paper, at least 1 page description of the focus of your paper, and a Works Cites page with at least 4 annotated secondary sources Plagiarism/Cheating:
+In preparation for writing your critical paper on a specific picture book, students will write a short proposal for their longer research project.
+The proposal should be at least 2-pages in length and include a Works Cited section including least 4 possible secondary sources.
+The proposal needs to conform to the format provide in The MLA Handbook.
+The MLA Handbook shows how to cite material and how to create a Works Cited section.
+The proposal should have a working title, at least 1-page description of the focus of your paper, and a Works Cites page with at least 4 annotated secondary sources.

+Plagiarism/Cheating:

-Please consult the Illinois State University policy in the ISU Undergraduate Catalog under "Academic Integrity" and chapter 2: "Plagiarism" in the MLA Handbook.
+Please consult the Illinois State University policy in the ISU Undergraduate Catalog under "Academic Integrity" and chapter 2: "Plagiarism" in The MLA Handbook.
 Plagiarism and cheating are serious academic offenses and may result in failure on an exam, paper, or project and in some cases failure in the course.
 All written worked submitted for this course must be your own and produced for this specific course.

 Grades: